Rajeshpawar012/Travel-Memory-application/README.md

 • 	If path is  → forward to

-## a step-by-step guide to purchase a domain from Namecheap:
+## A step-by-step guide to purchasing a domain from Namecheap:

 ### How to Purchase a Domain from Namecheap